THEODORE R ULLRICH (1984)

-In 2010, Ted founded Tomorrow Lab™, a New York City based product development consultancy that researches, designs, and engineers revolutionary products that steer communities toward a better future.
-He does speaking events on the future of design and technology (see right column) and is an Adjunct Professor of Product Design at Drexel University in Philadelphia.
-In the past, Ted has worked at Eyebeam Center for Art & Technology, Armchair Media, Epidemik Coalition, and taught at the Georgia Institute of Technology's College of Architecture.
+In 2010, Ted founded Tomorrow Lab™, a New York City based hardware development consultancy that researches, designs, and engineers revolutionary products that steer communities toward a better future.
+He does speaking events on the future of design and technology (see right below).
+In the past, Ted has been an Adjunct Professor of Product Design at Drexel University in Philadelphia where he organized and taught the Opening Audio design studio course, has worked at Eyebeam Center for Art & Technology, Armchair Media, Epidemik Coalition, and taught at the Georgia Institute of Technology's College of Architecture.

 Ted helped start and/or propel the following projects at an early phase, most of which are now businesses:

-TrafficCOM, an open data platform for automobile and bicycle traffic counts.
+WayCount, an open data platform for crowdsourcing automobile and bicycle traffic counts.

 Windowfarms, an opensource citizen science project exploring how to provide fresh food to urban dwellers.

 littleBits, a growing library of discrete electronics that snap together with magnets to allow fast prototyping of sensors and displays.

 Social Bicycles an affordable bike share system which puts all mobile communications on the bikes themselves.